 The new key is not used by default for encrypting new emails sent to you.
 To make the new key your default private key, you must set it as the primary key.
 We explain how to do this in the primary keys section below.

 By default, Proton Mail will generate a set of keys when you create your account and anytime you create a new email address.
-When generating the key, you can choose between 3 different types of keys:
+When generating the key, you can choose between two different types of keys:

-The third type of key uses the elliptic curve cryptography (ECC) system known as X25519, which is fast, secure, and particularly resistant to timing attacks.
+The first type of key uses the elliptic curve cryptography (ECC) system known as X25519, which is fast, secure, and particularly resistant to timing attacks.
 Adding ECC keys(new window) is possible only after you have already created a Proton account.